NALAG urges Speaker to lead consensus in Parliament

 The association also used the opportunity to congratulate Mr Joseph Osei Owusu and Mr Andrews Amoako Asiamah for their election as the First and Second Deputy Speakers of Parliament respectively.

-Mr Nkum also expressed the hope that the two Deputy Speakers would together complement the effort of the Speaker to achieve the legislative objective of the 8th Parliament.
+Mr Nkum also expressed the hope that the two Deputy Speakers would together compliment the effort of the Speaker to achieve the legislative objective of the 8th Parliament.

 He encouraged the parliamentarians to work together in the interest of Ghana by burying their partisan differences and lifting the flag of Ghana high.